Sustainability Management

 Risk Management General Affairs

-• Industrial accident intensity: 0.5 or less (average)
+• Process safety accident intensity: 0.5 or less (average)

 Human rights Human Resources/Corporate Procurement & Logistics